twibawa/getting_and_cleaning_data/README.md

 The assignment 3 is related to replace six volunteers activities by its description mentioned within activity labels which was read previously.
 The file was separated its contains, and a dataframe with two coloumns was constructed.
 The first coloumn relates to number of activity (1,2,3,4,5,6), and the second was its description.
 Then a looping was conducted to change activity information within dataset.
 It's mainly conducted using gsub() function.

 The assignment 4 is conducted to replace header name of dataset with variable names.
-So,
+So, as assignment 2, the filtered feature were splitted, and extracted its description, for example "1 tBodyAcc-mean()-X" was splitted to extract tBodyAcc-mean()-X. Then a vector called header, which contains subject(no of volunters), action(activity) and extracted feature names was constructed.
+As the dataset has the similar coloumn number with the vector, the header names of dataset were easily replaced with the vector by using colnames() function.

+The assignement 5 is conducted to calculate mean of each variable for each of activity and volunteer number.
+A ddply() function from plyr library was employed and the result was written using write.table() function.